tj-thornsberry/Budgie-ShowData/README.md

 `sudo systemctl start vnstat.service`
 After everything is setup, download ShowData, and copy to:
 `/usr/lib/budgie-desktop/plugins`
+And run:
+`budgie-panel --replace &` for any debugging purposes.
+* (Cannot close terminal without killing the panel)
+Or run:
+`nohup budgie-panel --replace&`
+Which will allow you to close the terminal and keep the panel.

 This applet will create an ini: `/home/USER/.config/budgie-extras/showdata`
 And a config file for vnstats: `/home/USER/.vnstatrc`